CHSAA has moved to a new RPI system for postseason all team sports.

 How will out-of-state opponents be handled?

-When calculating out-of-state opponents, their direct winning percentage (for example, .750) will count toward the formula, but each of their opponents will have a .500 winning percentage assigned.
+All other out-of state opponents will be handled in the following manner: Their direct winning percentage (for example, .750) will count toward the formula, but each of their opponents will have a .500 winning percentage assigned.
 Were this not the case, schools would be chasing tens of thousands of opponents of out-of-state opponents over the course of a season, and there is no way to ensure the accuracy of that data.

 The .500 figure was selected because it is the average value of opponents' opponents winning percentages across all sports in the data we've run.